divyasrirangam/selenium-appium-bdd-allure/README.md

 * To Install Android Studio, Click Next button
 * Check Android virtual Device check if not checked and click Next
 * Again Click Next button and Click Install
-* Choose do not ìimport import my settingsî and Click OK
+* Choose do not ‚Äúimport import my settings‚Äù and Click OK
 * Click Next and select Standard
 * Again Click Next & Next
 * On Verify Setting page, Click Finish
 * Wait for Libraries to download
 * Click Configure and Select SDK Manager
-* Select your deviceís or emulatorís Android API level (Version) from SDK Platforms Tab
+* Select your device‚Äôs or emulator‚Äôs Android API level (Version) from SDK Platforms Tab
 * Select latest and Latest-1 API libraries for Install
 * Click SDK Tools tab and Check below checkboxes
 ** Android SDK Build-Tools